CAOR-MINES-ParisTech/colibri-vr/docs/index.md

 New
 {: .label .label-green }

-- Are you registered for IEEE VR 2020?
-If so, you can find us in Hubs!
-We're presenting a video, a research demo, and a poster on the project.
-Come see us!

 - You can now join our COLIBRI VR [web forum](https://groups.google.com/forum/#!forum/colibri-vr) to ask questions about COLIBRI VR, report bugs, or request features!
 More generally this will be a good place to discuss subjects related to image-based virtual reality and image-based rendering.

 ## Important note